SAP-samples/teched2022-AP261/exercises/ex6/README.md

 6. Repeat step number 4, 5 for other API's.

-Continue to - Exercise 7 https://github.com/SAP-samples/teched2022-AP261/tree/main/exercises/ex7 to explore the SAP Agricultural Origination Portal Business Rules.
+Continue to - [Exercise 7 - Excercise 7 ](../ex7/README.md) to explore the SAP Agricultural Origination Portal Business Rules.